Ethan Coen on his Jerry Lee Lewis doc and filmmaking return

 COEN: Sifting through the archival footage was a once-in-a-lifetime blessing but also a curse.
 Because he did his share of (expletive) stuff, too.

 AP: What’s your personal thresholds in the behavior of an artist and the art they make?
-“Trouble in Mind” pointedly doesn’t seek to cast judgment.
+“Trouble in Mind” pointedly doesn’t seek to cast judgement.

 COEN: If it’s a good movie, that’s why it’s good.
 What are we supposed to make of that?
 Right.
 That’s a permitted question.
 That’s what makes the movie interesting.
 How do you put that magnetic performer together with that flawed person?
 It’s kind of like — I mean none of the Beatles married their 13-year-old cousin — but it’s kind of like the Beatles movie and why it’s so thrilling.
 You go: Wow.
 These are both huge cultural figures and smaller-than-life human beings.
 That’s what’s mind blowing.